X0RBYT3/pendfetch/README.md

 </p>
-<p align="center">A nice relaxing double pendulum simulation using ASCII, able to simulate multiple pendulums at once, and provide tracing of pendulums as well as providing some system information.</p>
+<p align="center">A nice relaxing double pendulum simulation using ASCII, able to simulate multiple pendulums at once, and provide tracing of pendulums as well as providing some system information.

+If you spot any bugs or features that need adding (especially with the specs), just open an issue :)</p>

 ## Table of Contents